telerik/kendo-themes/packages/material/docs/customization-mediaplayer.md

 ---
 title: Customizing Mediaplayer
-description: "Refer to the list of the Kendo UI Fluent theme variables available for customization."
+description: "Refer to the list of the Kendo UI Material theme variables available for customization."
-slug: variables_kendothemefluent_mediaplayer
+slug: variables_kendothemematerial_mediaplayer
 position: 9
 ---